The Best Infant Car Seats of 2025

 Taylor also applauds the seat for “all of the advanced safety features,” like the anti-rebound panel and the fold-down stability leg (also called a load leg) that extends from the base of the seat to the floor and is designed to absorb impact in an accident.
 And Babylist parents agree, consistently praising the Nuna Pipa Rx.
 "What sold me were the extra safety features [like the] anti-rebound bar and load leg," said one parent.
 Just know that if you’re considering a car seat with a load leg, they’re permitted in most—but not all—vehicles, so check your car’s owner’s manual before you buy.

 And last but definitely not least is this seat's incredibly light weight.
 At just about seven pounds, it's easy to lift, carry and maneuver.
 Babylist parents also rave about the quality materials and the extendable Sky drape canopy that provides full coverage from the elements, as well as the many different strollers the seat is compatible with the use of an adapter.
-I also often recommend this seat to people who frequently take rideshares or taxis, as the Pipa Rx is a breeze to install in any car without the base.

 Additional Specs